 Stuck in a dinner rut?
 Craving noodles?
-Add an Asian flair to your lunch or dinner with our delicious Chicken Pad Thai.
+Add a keto-friendly Asian flair to your lunch or dinner with our delicious Chicken Pad Thai!
 Our version is made with Shirataki noodles, a popular low-carb option in the keto community.

 - 1 tablespoon rice vinegar

 - 1 tablespoon soy sauce

 - 1 tablespoon reduced-sugar ketchup